 How often do goats go into heat?

-A goat heat cycle only lasts a short time (48 – 72 hours usually) and they have to be right at the right timing in that heat cycle to be willing to stand for the buck to be bred.
+They are only in heat for a short time (48 - 72 hours usually) and they have to be right at the right timing in that heat cycle to be willing to stand for the buck to be bred.
+This time is called standing heat.

 As you can see, a goat heat cycle is a very short window of time to get your goat bred.
+So, you really need to know how to tell your goat is in heat so you don't miss it.

 Some girls will get more friendly when they are in heat.
 Some goats will get more standoffish when they are in heat.
 We have seen some girls mount other does when they are in heat.